 *.
 The Faust story was there from the beginning.
 It’s the Paris Opera’s big production in both Leroux’s novel and the 1925 film.
 So in some ways De Palma was going back to the story’s roots.

 *.
 Perhaps the most dramatic shift is that the Phantom isn’t in love with Phoenix at all.
 He just thinks she’s got a great voice for singing his music, which in turn is the only thing he seems to care about.
 A true artist.

 *.
-Or perhaps an even more dramatic shift is making William Finley’s Phantom into a secondary character.
-Let’s face it, this is Paul Williams’s movie, and his Swan is a character with no relation to the original story.
+Or perhaps an even greater change is making William Finley’s Phantom into a secondary character.
+Let’s face it, this is Paul Williams’s movie, and his Swan is a character with no relation to anyone in the original story.

 *.
 Poor Phoenix.
 As noted, Winslow Leach isn’t in love with her.
 And neither is Swan, who just wants to quickly exploit and discard her, executing her on live TV for ratings.
 A true artist.
 Hey, this is a movie with a message!

 *.
 Doing some background on the film I’ll admit to being surprised when I found out that Paul Williams was still alive.
 And indeed in 2011 there was a documentary made about him titled Paul Williams Still Alive.
 He was only 34 when he made this movie.
 I thought he was older.

 *.
 A movie that flopped at the box office (but not in Winnipeg!).
 I find this hard to understand.
 Over its full length it’s easily as good a movie as The Rocky Horror Picture Show, which came out a year later.

 *.
 I don’t know why de Palma likes split screens (or screens within screens) so much.
 Most of the time it just seems like he’s trying to be clever.
 In Dressed to Kill it really got on my nerves.
 Here, however, following the bomb in the car trunk in two parallel continuous shots (an homage to Touch of Evil) is pretty impressive.